jmuganga54/Data-Management-using-Stata/public/Chapter 2 - 6/README.md

 This section explores how we can check one `continuous variable` aganist `continuous variable`.
 Like the previous section this section uses `wws.dta`

 Consider the variables `hours` (hours worked last week) and `unempins` (amount of under and unemployment insurance received last week).
 Suppose that only those who worked 30 or fewer hours per week would be eligible for under and unemployment insurance.
-If so, all values of `unempins` should be `0` when a woman works over 30 hours in a week.
+If so, all values of `unempins` should be `0` when a woman works over `30 hours` in a week.

-The `summarize` command below checks this by showing descriptive statistics for `unempins` for those who worked over 30 hours in a week and did not have amissing values for their work hours.
+The `summarize` command below checks this by showing descriptive statistics for `unempins` for those who worked over 30 hours in a week and did not have missing values for their work hours.
 If all women who worked more than 30 hours did not get under- and unemployment insurance, then mean and maximum for `unemins` in the output below would be `0`.

 But as the result show, these values are not all 0, so at least one woman receive under and unemployment insurance payments when working over 30 hours.